Winter is a cold, dark time…especially in your garage.

 But seriously, electric garage heaters draw so much power that they’ll often overload the circuit – especially if you plug anything else into that same circuit.

 Suppose you need more heating power than a 120-volt heater like the Heat Storm 1500.
-The next step up is to hardwire a 240-volt heater like the NewAir G73 into a dedicated circuit.
+The next step is to hardwire a 240-volt heater like the NewAir G73 into a dedicated circuit.

 It’s a little more work to install, but you triple the heating power!